f5devcentral/f5-rseries-training/docs/rseries_security.rst

     {
     "openconfig-system:config": {
         "hostname": "r10900-1.f5demo.net",
         "login-banner": "This is the Global Solution Architect's rSeries r10900 unit-1 in the Boston Lab.
 Unauthorized use is prohibited.
-Please reach out to Jim McCarron with any questions.", "motd-banner": "Welcome to the GSA r10900 Unit 1 in Boston" }
+Please reach out to admin with any questions.", "motd-banner": "Welcome to the GSA r10900 Unit 1 in Boston" }
     }